-In addition to four core Justice courses (JUS 101, JUS 171, JUS 241 and JUS 291), the curriculum offers four concentrations.
-Students are required to select five concentration courses.
-Each concentration is career oriented, focuses on a different area in the Justice field and is designed to enable students to pursue their own professional interests.
-It is recommended that students select their concentration and the courses within it in consultation with a Justice faculty advisor.
-The Police concentration is designed for students interested in the law enforcement profession.
+The Police career cluster is designed for students interested in the law enforcement profession.
 It provides them with the skills and knowledge needed to respond to and protect a crime scene, retrieve and analyze evidence, and maintain and protect the chain of evidence throughout the entire prosecution process.
-The Corrections concentration provides students with a strong foundation in the correctional process.
-It provides them with the knowledge to safely and successfully work within the American correctional system from the moment a defendant is convicted through his/her incarceration period and subsequent reintegration into society.
-The Parole/Probation concentration provides students with the skills and knowledge needed to manage cases from a defendant's conviction to his/her completion of probation or parole.
-Finally, the Corporate/Homeland Security concentration provides students with a broad foundation in key aspects of the corporate environment such as asset protection, homeland security and the investigation of corporate crimes.
+The Corrections career cluster provides students with a strong foundation in the correctional process.
+It provides them with the knowledge to work successfully within the American correctional system from the moment a defendant is convicted through his/her incarceration period and subsequent reintegration into society.
+The Parole/Probation career cluster provides students with the skills and knowledge needed to manage cases from a defendant's conviction to his/her completion of probation or parole in both the juvenile and adult systems.
+Finally, the Corporate/Homeland Security career cluster provides students with a broad foundation in key aspects of the corporate environment, such as asset protection, homeland security and the investigation of corporate crimes.

-Demonstrate the skills and knowledge necessary to succeed as professionals in the Justice field.

-Articulate the role and importance of law and evidence in formalized legal proceedings, and apply these concepts to worksites.
-Explain the intricate interrelationships of the police, courts and the correctional process in the field of criminal justice.

-Work with troubled youth and apply contemporary techniques used in the investigation and apprehension of the juvenile offender.
+- Demonstrate the skills and knowledge necessary to succeed as professionals in the Justice field. - Articulate the role and importance of law and evidence in formalized legal proceedings, and apply these concepts to worksites. - Explain the intricate interrelationships of the police, courts and the correctional process in the field of criminal justice. - Work with troubled youth and apply contemporary techniques used in the investigation and apprehension of the juvenile offender.